Modulated-Subgraph-Finder/MSF/Supplement-Material/README.md

 `Donor11.EBOV 6H, 1D, 2D with Donor11.Mock 6H, 1D, 2D`

 these are the 3 replicates for each time-point.
-Using these replicates Differential gene expression analysis was carried out with EdgeR (version 3.4.2) using an upper-quartile normalization.
+Using these replicates differential gene expression analysis was carried out with EdgeR (version 3.4.2) using an upper-quartile normalization.

 # Modulated Sub-graph Finder